 Add to this, that same mind actually invented words in his writing that are used in everyday English today.
 “Excitement,” “eyeball,” “bedroom,” “critic,” and “compromise,” are just a few of the words Shakespeare created and used in such a way that they became accepted as part of the English language.
 Yeah, I’d definitely a brain I’d like to engage.

 The best part of writing is being able to use it as an outlet for all my creativity.
 Fantasy worlds and events travel through my head, especially in the middle of the night, and they practically take me over.
 Writing them and turning them into stories such as The Witches of Vegas allows me to not only release these stories from my brain, but I get to bring them to the world.
 It’s a lot of work but if they bring entertainment to some readers out there, then it’s all worth it.

 What is a typical day like for you?

-What scene in The Eclipsed was your favorite to write?
+What scene from The Witches of Vegas was your favorite to write?

 Do you have a motto, quote, or philosophy you live by?

 “Life is like the weather.
 No matter how good or bad it may seem, don’t get too comfortable because it could change at any point.” — Mark Rosendorf

 Sign up for our email and we’ll send you the best new books in your favorite genres weekly.